 On Macra, sim registration and CIRMS

-In Macra’s ongoing sim card registration excercise, some interesting issues have been brought to the fore.
-But first a little background.
+In Macra’s ongoing SIM card registration exercise, some interesting issues have been brought to the fore.
+But first, a little background.

-The act also has some regulatory provisions, among them the power to enforce mandatory registration of sim cards and generic numbers by Malawi Communication Regulatory Authority (MACRA).
-The sim card registration is intended to help law enforcers to identify the mobile phone sim card owners, track criminals who use phones for illegal activities, curb incidents such as loss of phone through theft, hate text messages, fraud, inciting violence and help service providers know their customers better.
+The act also includes some regulatory provisions, among them the power to enforce the mandatory registration of SIM cards and generic numbers by the Malawi Communications Regulatory Authority (MACRA).
+The SIM card registration is intended to help law enforcement identify mobile phone SIM card owners, track criminals who use phones for illegal activities, curb incidents such as loss of phones through theft, hate text messages, fraud, and inciting violence, and help service providers know their customers better.

 Macra has requested Malawians to register with their respective network operators before the end of March 2018.